Invariance of Gibbs measures under the flows of Hamiltonian equations on the real line: Introduction and setting

 where $Z_{L,2}$ is a normalization factor.
 If we let $\chi_L$ go to the function constant to $1$, we get thanks to Feynman-Kac's theory a non trivial measure $\rho$, which is described precisely in the book by Simon, \cite{SIMfunint} pages 58 and onward.

 The idea is that by choosing $N(L)$ and $\chi_L$ appropriately then the sequence $\rho_L$ converges weakly towards $\rho$.
-And this is heuristically sufficient to get the result.
+This, together with a moment bound uniform in $L$, which is needed to guarantee that the limiting random variable is a weak solution of the equation, is heuristically sufficient to get the result.

 Indeed, we then build $\nu_L$ which is the image measure $\rho_L$ under the flow $\psi_L(t)$ of \eqref{fineq}.
 That means that $\nu_L$ is the law of a random variable $X_L$ such that $X_L(t) = \psi_L(t) X_L(0)$ and such that the law of $X_L(0)$ is $\rho_L$.
-Thanks to the Prokhorov-Skorohod method, we can reduce the problem to proving that the family $(\nu_L)_L$ is tight in $\mathcal C (\R,H_\varphi)$.
-The topology in space, driven by some Banach space $H_\varphi$, is not so important, the only thing is that it has to be separable in order to apply the Prokhorov-Skorohod method.
-The topology in time, though, has to be such that taking $X_\infty(t)= \lim X_L(t)$ makes sense, that is why we choose $\mathcal C(\R)$.
+Thanks to the Prokhorov-Skorohod method, we can reduce the problem to proving that the family $(\nu_L)_L$ is tight in $\mathcal C (\R,H_\varphi)$, for some Banach space $H_\varphi$.
+The choice of $H_\varphi$ is not so important, it just has to be separable in order to apply the Prokhorov-Skorohod method.
+The topology in time, though, has to be such that taking $X_\infty(t)=\displaystyle \lim_{L\rightarrow+\infty} X_L(t)$ makes sense, that is why we choose $\mathcal C(\R)$.
 This method has been used on dispersive equation in \cite{burqtzv,OhTho}, and comes from the fluid mechanics literature, see for example \cite{machin1,machin2}.

 Using the invariance of $\rho_L$ under $\psi_L$, we then reduce the problem to proving estimates on $\rho_L$ and to proving that $\rho_L$ goes to $\rho$ (and not to something trivial).
 These results are consequences of Feynman-Kac's theory.